kodecocodes/i9t/contacts/contacts.markdown

 The new Contacts framework is very powerful, and opens up many possibilities for developers.
 In this tutorial, you will learn how to do all of the following:

 1. Utilize the ContactsUI framework to display and select contacts.
-2. Add, update and delete contacts
+2. Add contacts to the user's contact store.
-3. Search the user’s contacts using NSPredicate
+3. Search the user’s contacts and filter using NSPredicate.

 Along the way, you will also learn the best practices for dealing with the user’s contacts and how best to take advantage of the Contacts framework.

 ## Getting Started

-In this chapter, you will work on RWConnect, a social network for iOS developers.
+In this chapter, you will create RWConnect, a social network for iOS developers.
 The app has a friends list so you can keep in touch with all the great developers you know via email.

->**Note**: I recommend that you use the simulator instead of a real device.
+>**Note**: I recommend that you use the simulator instead of a real device for this chapter.
 You will want to be able to reset the device in order to test the permissions, and I don't think you want to reset your personal iPhone, do you?

-Open the starter project, named `RWConnect-Starter` and run it on the iPhone 6 Simulator.
+Open the starter project, named **RWConnect-Starter** and run it on the iPhone 6 Simulator.

 ![iphone](/images/1-StarterProjectScreenshot.png)